 Instructions

-3. Cut in Butter: Add the cold cubed butter and cut it throughout the flour mixture with a pastry blender, a fork, or your fingertips.
+2. Cut in Butter: Add the cold cubed butter (113 grams/ 1 stick) and cut it throughout the flour mixture with a pastry blender, a fork, or your fingertips.
 To do this, press down on the fat as you move around the bowl.
 Continue cutting the fat into the flour until most of the pieces of fat are about the size of peas with some pieces being about the size of a walnut half.

-12. For the Glaze: Whisk the powdered sugar and cinnamon with enough milk until you have a pourable glaze.
+11. For the Glaze: Whisk the powdered sugar (120 grams/ 1 cup) and cinnamon (¼ teaspoon) with enough milk (2-3 tablespoons) until you have a pourable glaze.
 Drizzle on the scones before serving.

 Notes

-• To freeze for later: Freeze the scones fully until firm in a single layer then transfer the scones into a freezer ziplock bag.
+To freeze: Freeze the raw scones fully until firm in a single layer then transfer the scones into a freezer ziplock bag.
 To bake, bake straight from frozen at 425°F/220°C for 18-22 minutes until baked through.